 You've heard me talk about Black Rifle Coffee Company, but the story that they have to tell is just phenomenal, and it's amazing.

-And I think about all the times of my life that I've had a crappy cup of coffee at a Dunkin' Donuts, or I really don't feel like going into uh liberal land into a Starbucks, knowing that everybody that works there, most likely, and the company management definitely hates everything that I stand for.
+And I think about all the times in my life that I've had a crappy cup of coffee at a Dunkin' Donuts, or I really don't feel like going into liberal land into a Starbucks, knowing that everybody that works there, most likely, and the company management definitely hates everything that I stand for.

 You know, simple things like God, faith, family, country, like those things.

-Anyway, so the Black Rifle Company, the CEO is a guy by the name of Evan Hafner is with us, and he served his country for 20 years.
+Anyway, so the Black Rifle Company, the CEO is a guy by the name of Evan Hafner is with us.

-He's been uh working in covert operations, special forces, military career, started as an infantryman in the army, graduated of special forces, eventually worked as a CIA contractor from two uh 006 to 2014, and between deployments, he spent all of his free time actually researching coffee trends and studying the art of roasting.
+He's been working in covert operations, special forces, military career, started as an infantryman in the Army, graduated to special forces, eventually worked as a CIA contractor from 006 to 2014.

 And during his deployments to Iraq and Afghanistan, he made it a point to start every day with quality coffee.